exceljs/exceljs/README.md

   prompt: 'The value must between 1.5 and 7'
 };

-// Specify Cell must be have a text length less than 15 worksheet.getCell('A1').dataValidation = {
+// Specify Cell must have a text length less than 15 worksheet.getCell('A1').dataValidation = {
   type: 'textLength',
   operator: 'lessThan',